Pacific golden plover

-The Pacific golden plover (Pluvialis fulva) is a migratory shorebird that breeds during Alaska and Siberia summers.
+The Pacific golden plover (Pluvialis fulva) is a migratory shorebird that breeds during summer in Alaska and Siberia.
 During nonbreeding season, this medium-sized plover migrates widely across the Pacific.

 Taxonomy

 The Pacific golden plover was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
 He placed it with the other plovers in the genus Charadrius and coined the binomial name Charadrius fulvus.
-Gmelin based his description on the "Fulvous plover" that had been described in 1785 by the English ornithologist John Latham.
+Gmelin based his description on the "Fulvous plover" that had been described in 1785 by the English ornithologist John Latham from specimens from Tahiti.
 The Pacific golden plover is now placed in the genus Pluvialis that was introduced by the French zoologist Mathurin Jacques Brisson in 1760.
 The genus name is Latin and means relating to rain, from pluvia, 'rain'.
 It was believed that the plovers flocked when rain was imminent.
 The specific epithet is also from Latin and means 'tawny' or 'yellowish-brown'.
 The species is monotypic: no subspecies are recognised.